lappsgrid-incubator/ServiceValidator/README.md

   -b, --brandeis             Call Brandeis services.
   -a, --validate             Check the annotation types produced and reject any with
                                # in the URI.
+  -n, --no-view              Do not expect a new view in the output.
   -s, --service=<services>   Service ID of a single service to be tested.
   -t, --type=<type>          Sevices that produces this annotation type will be
                                tested.